IMPORTANT RESOURCES

 - Obtain your diploma at Johns Hopkins Commencement.

 - Join your family and friends at the CS reception.
-Graduates will receive an invitation in mid-Spring.
+Graduates will receive an invitation mid-spring.

 Early/Late Graduation

-- Submit the application to graduate the semester before you intend to finish.
+- Submit your Application to Graduate the semester before you intend to finish.